 In addition to the typical features seen on protocols like Compound, Aave includes notable distinguishing features such as uncollateralized loans, “rate switching”, Flash Loan and unique collateral types.

-Aave leverages a native token – LEND – that provides holders with discounted fees.
-In the near future, LEND will also be staked for governance and as a first line of defense for outstanding loans.
+Aave leverages a native token – AAVE – that provides holders with governance.
+AAVE can also be staked for insurance to earn protocol fees and AAVE rewards.

 Aave Lending Rates

 The ETHLend ICO held in November 2017 raised $600,000 worth of Ether in exchange for 1 billion LEND tokens.